You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 If you’re a smoker, you’ve probably heard about all the negative effects smoking has on your lungs.
 But did you know that smoking could cause hair loss — on top of facial wrinkles and premature graying of hair?

-Research has determined that there’s a link between smoking and hair loss.
+Research has determined that there’s a between smoking and hair loss.
 To prevent hair loss, it may be a good idea to quit smoking as soon as possible.

 5. Scalp massage